 - proteins in your blood or urine – these proteins (also known as monoclonal proteins or M proteins) are produced by myeloma cells and may impair kidney function

-- calcium in your blood – this indicates that calcium from your bones is entering your blood due to damage caused by the myeloma cells
+- elevated calcium levels in your blood – this indicates that calcium from your bones is entering your blood due to damage caused by the myeloma cells

 - diminished appetite